 - World foods, with each chapter covering a recipe from a different country

 - Foods that can be prepared in under 30 mins recipes

 Set a Budget for the Cookbook Production

-Get together with your planning committee and set a clear budget for your fundraising cookbook which will also help determine how to price your charity product.
-Things can start to get pricey with printing, binding, and shipping costs if you’re not careful, so remember to decide if you want to go with physical or virtual fundraising cookbooks.
+Get together with your planning committee and set a clear budget for your fundraising cookbook, which will help determine how to price your charity product.
+If you’re not careful, things can start to get pricey with printing, binding, and shipping costs, so remember to decide if you want to go with physical or virtual fundraising cookbooks.

 Choose a Customized Cover

 The cover of your fundraising cookbook creates the first impression on its potential buyers, so it’s essential to get it right.
 Here are a few tips to attract your target donors from the get-go and have your fundraising cookbooks flying off the shelves: